 The Hellenic volcanic arc owes its existence to subduction of the African plate beneath the European plate, which initiated in the Pliocene (Pe-Piper and Piper, 2005; Shaw and Jackson, 2010).
-The subducted slab descends at an angle of $10^{\circ}$ - $30^{\circ}$ , and the back-arc Aegean region has been in extension since the Pliocene, a result of slab rollback (Jolivet et al., 2013; Papazachos, 2019).
-The convergence rate along the arc is $35 \pm 8 \text{ mm/y}$ , divided into 5-10 mm/y of relative motion between the Eastern Mediterranean and the Aegean and ~25 mm/y of slab rollback.
+The subducted slab descends at an angle of 10° - 30° , and the back-arc Aegean region has been in extension since the Pliocene, a result of slab rollback (Jolivet et al., 2013; Papazachos, 2019).
+The convergence rate along the arc is 35 ± 8 mm/y, divided into 5-10 mm/y of relative motion between the Eastern Mediterranean and the Aegean and ~25 mm/y of slab rollback.
 Back-arc extension has thinned the Aegean continental crust, creating horsts and grabens (Le Pichon and Kreemer, 2010; Royden and Papanikolaou, 2011) (Figure F1).
 The Hellenic subduction system has one of the oldest (coolest) slabs and lowest convergence rates on Earth (Syracuse et al., 2010).

-The island arc consists of five volcanic fields: Sousaki, Aegina-Poros-Methana, Milos, Christiana-Santorini-Kolumbo (CSK), and Kos-Nisyros-Yali, from west to east.
+The island arc consists of five volcanic fields: Sousaki, Aegina-Poros-Methana, Milos, CSK, and Kos-Nisyros-Yali, from west to east.
 The CSK volcanic field lies in the center of the arc on 18-20 km of thinned continental crust (Makris et al., 2013).
-It is located in a rift zone 100 km long × 45 km wide with three main northeast-southwest-oriented marine basins and Pliocene-Quaternary sedimentary fills as thick as 800 m (Piper and Perissoratis, 2003; Nomikou et al., 2016b, 2018) (Figure F1).
-According to Heath et al. (2019) and Preine et al. (2020), the sediment infill in the Santorini-Anafi Basin is 1.4 km up to 2.0 km.
+It is located in a rift zone 100 km long \times 45 km wide with three main northeast-southwest-oriented marine basins and Pliocene-Quaternary sedimentary fills as thick as 1400 m (Piper and Perissoratis, 2003; Nomikou et al., 2016b, 2018;

+Hooft et al., 2019; Preine et al., 2022a) (Figure F1).
 The Anhydros Basin contains the Kolumbo volcanic chain, whereas the Anafi Basin lacks volcanoes.
-The Anhydros and Anafi Basins each contain six seismic stratigraphic units (here named Seismic Units U1-U6, upward), separated by onlap surfaces (Preine et al., 2022a).
+The Anhydros and Anafi Basins each contain six seismic stratigraphic units (here named Seismic Units U1-U6, upward) separated by onlap surfaces (Preine et al., 2022a).
 Thickness variations of the units record initial symmetric rifting (Units U1-U3) followed by northwest-tilted, more asymmetric rifting (Units U4-U6).
-Prior to Expedition 398, rifting was believed to have begun 3.8-5.3 My ago in the Pliocene (Nomikou et al., 2018).
+Prior to Expedition 398, rifting was believed to have begun 3.8-5.3 My ago in the Pliocene (Heath et al., 2019).

-The Christiana Basin, a broad, fault-bounded basin at the southwest entrance of the rift zone (Figure F1), contains Pliocene-Quaternary sediments and volcaniclastics divided into six major units, Seismic Units U1-U6 (Preine et al., 2022c).
+The Christiana Basin, a broad, fault-bounded basin at the southwest entrance of the rift zone (Figure F1), contains Pliocene-Quaternary sediments and volcaniclastics divided into six major units, Seismic Units U1-U6 (Preine et al., 2022a).

-Santorini caldera is a complex 11 km $\times$ 7 km structure caused by at least four collapse events over the last ~200,000 y, the last of which was the LBA eruption (Druitt and Francaviglia, 1992).
+Santorini caldera is a complex 11 km \times 7 km structure caused by at least four collapse events over the last ~200,000 y, the last of which was the LBA eruption (Druitt and Francaviglia, 1992).
 It has a northern basin 390 m deep, a southern basin 280 m deep, and is connected to the sea via three breaches (Nomikou et al., 2014).
 The caldera's volcano-sedimentary fill is about 1 km thick (Budetta et al., 1984).
 The Kameni Islands are the subaerial summit of a 470 m high intracaldera edifice formed since the LBA eruption.